Email Me

 I read its US website to find out more, and honestly, the whole tone and approach completely jarred with me.

 Now, I’m not the target audience at all, but it did show clearly that this was not what I valued.
 It gave further clarity and truth to the kind of space I wanted to occupy in my future.
-In this case, an exclusive, corporate and high-powered culture was the polar opposite of the space I wanted to build with Oh Yeah.
-It was not an exec environment, its pressure cooker of stress, the stranglehold of presenteeism or the sacrifices – all for someone else’s bottom line, not your own.
+And how my mission was to also break down barriers to enable more people access to good quality support and advice. i.e. exclusive, high-powered exec culture was the polar opposite of the space I wanted to build with Oh Yeah.
+Not an environment with its pressure cooker of stress and stranglehold of presenteeism.
+Or sacrificing your own priorities all for someone else’s bottom line.

-And that’s why the corporate ‘C-suite’, status-driven spaces and manufactured authenticity made it onto my ‘Yuck’ list.
-And be even more determined to stay human.
+And that’s why the corporate ‘C-suite’, status-driven spaces and manufactured authenticity made it onto my ‘Ugh’ list.
+It also increased my determined to stay human.